-Examination is a review of a student's knowledge, insights and skills through the evaluation of the learning outcomes related to the competences that describe the bachelor level to be achieved.
+Examination is a review of a student's knowledge, insights and skills and the evaluation of the outcomes of this review.
 At the Royal Academy of Art The Hague, the term assessment is commonly used to refer to (final) examinations.
 At the Royal Academy of Art, the term 'final assessment/final examination' is commonly used to refer to the assessment of the student's final artistic work.
-Passing this assessment does not necessarily imply the student's definitive graduation: it is possible that the student still has to fulfil other requirements (e.g. thesis or internship) successfully as part of its study programme, graduation can only occur if all competences have been achieved on the bachelor final level.
-Please note that the student can only graduate and receive its diploma if all final requirements have been met.
+Passing this assessment does not necessarily imply the student's definitive graduation: it is possible that the student still has to fulfil other requirements (e.g. thesis or internship) successfully as part of his/her study programme.
+Please note that the student can only graduate and receive his/her diploma if all final requirements have been met.
 This does not only include the artistic graduation project, but also any other educational and administrative requirements.